The first step in deciding where to stay should always be asking, “Do we stay on-site at a Disney Resort or do we stay off-site?”

 Leave it to a website dedicated to Disney to find a reason to stay on property.
-There are many perks and reasons to stay on site and a handful of cons to staying off property, despite the price.
+There are many perks and reasons to stay on-site and a handful of cons to staying off property, despite the price.

 While resort guests get free and frequent transportation to and from their hotel, off-site guests are at the mercy of their hotel’s transportation system.
 Some only head to the parks a few times per day.
 If you miss your bus or the timings are not conducive to your scheduling, you are looking self-driving or calling an Uber.

-Since the Magical Express is an exclusive perk for onsite guests, off property guests must find their own way to their hotel.
+Since the Magical Express is an exclusive perk for onsite guests, off-property guests must find their own way to their hotel.
 More than likely, there is a way to get there via the hotel’s private shuttle service, but you are still required to find your own bags from the carousel and take them to your room on your own.
-Not a deal breaker, for sure, but still not the same experience.
+Not a deal-breaker, for sure, but still not the same experience.

 Off-site guests also do not have access to Early Magic Hours.
 This means arriving at the Parks for rope drop and avoiding EMH parks at all costs.

 Like mentioned before, off-site guests are required to pay for parking during their time in the Parks, as well as any hotel overnight parking fees.
-Disney has recently started their own overnight parking fees for onsite guests so you aren’t completely in the Red with this stickler.
+Disney has recently started its own overnight parking fees for onsite guests so you aren’t completely in the Red with this stickler.

 Unlike your onsite compatriots have had access since 60 days before arrival, off-site guests only get to book their Fastpasses at 30 days.
 This means you are fighting a battle to secure coveted rides at optimal times.